Open Bible Data Home About News OET Key

 ἐθαύμαζον

 The word translated marveled refers to being amazed or in wonder of something in either a negative or positive way.
 Since the Jewish leaders despised Jesus, their amazement was unfavorable toward him.
-If this might confuse your readers, you could express the meaning explicitly.
+You could include this information if that would be helpful to your readers.
 Alternate translation: [showed their surprise]

 Note 3 topic: figures-of-speech / rquestion